 - Study One involves the collection and analysis of financial, resource utilisation and resident assessment data.
 Data has been collected from 30 facilities in three regions within Queensland, New South Wales and Victoria, capturing around 2200 residents.

 Study Two: The shared costs analysis study

 - This study identifies the costs that are shared across all residents (shared costs) and not related to the individual care needs of residents.
 It examines differences in shared costs between types of facilities as well as differences that may result from seasonal effects.

 - Study Two will involve the collection of financial data from a sample of 110 facilities.

-- Data collection for this study started on 1 April 2018 and is close to being finalised.
+- Data collection for this study is complete and the study is close to being finalised.